alpha-nero1/devconnector/README.md

 # DEV CONNECTOR MERN PROJECT

-This project is a tutorial from Brad Traversy on udemy: https://www.udemy.com/mern-stack-front-to-back/
+This project is a tutorial from Brad Traversy on udemy: https://www.udemy.com/mern-stack-front-to-back/ Also git-hub formatting for README.md can be found here: https://help.github.com/en/articles/basic-writing-and-formatting-syntax#content-attachments

 ## Running the project